isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/About Singapore Government Partnerships Office.md

 #### Click [here](/take-action/frequently-asked-questions/sgpo2/) to find out how to submit a partnership proposal.

-#### Alternatively, if you are already clear on how to submit a proposal you want to take action on, click here.
+#### Alternatively, if you are already clear on how to share a proposal you want to take action on, click here.

 [![](/images/take%20action.png)](https://go.gov.sg/takeactiontoday)